mlabonne/llm-course/README.md

 - **Feedback signal**: Analyze error patterns to identify specific weaknesses, such as limitations in following complex instructions, lack of specific knowledge, or susceptibility to adversarial prompts.
 This can be improved with better data generation and training parameters.

 📚 **References**:
-* [Evaluation guidebook](https://github.com/huggingface/evaluation-guidebook) by Clémentine Fourrier: Practical insights and theoretical knowledge about LLM evaluation.
+* [LLM evaluation guidebook](https://huggingface.co/spaces/OpenEvals/evaluation-guidebook) by Hugging Face: Comprehensive guide about evaluation with practical insights.
 * [Open LLM Leaderboard](https://huggingface.co/spaces/open-llm-leaderboard/open_llm_leaderboard) by Hugging Face: Main leaderboard to compare LLMs in an open and reproducible way (automated benchmarks).
 * [Language Model Evaluation Harness](https://github.com/EleutherAI/lm-evaluation-harness) by EleutherAI: A popular framework for evaluating LLMs using automated benchmarks.
 * [Lighteval](https://github.com/huggingface/lighteval) by Hugging Face: Alternative evaluation framework that also includes model-based evaluations.